A comparison formula for residue currents: Abstract

 \section{Abstract}

 Given two ideals $\mathcal{I}$ and $\mathcal{J}$ of holomorphic functions such that $\mathcal{I} \subseteq \mathcal{J}$, we describe a comparison formula relating the Andersson-Wulcan currents of $\mathcal{I}$ and $\mathcal{J}$.
-More generally, this comparison formula holds for residue currents associated to two generically exact complexes of vector bundles, together with a morphism between the complexes.
+More generally, this comparison formula holds for residue currents associated to two generically exact Hermitian complexes together with a morphism between the complexes.

-We then show various applications of the comparison formula including generalizing the transformation law for Coleff-Herrera products to Andersson-Wulcan currents of Cohen-Macaulay ideals, proving that there exists a natural current $R^\mathcal{J}_Z$ on a singular variety $Z$ such that $\ann R^\mathcal{J}_Z = \mathcal{J}$, and giving an analytic proof of a theorem of Hickel related to the Jacobian determinant of a holomorphic mapping by means of residue currents.
+One application of the comparison formula is a generalization of the transformation law for Coleff-Herrera products to Andersson-Wulcan currents of Cohen-Macaulay ideals.
+We also use it to give an analytic proof by means of residue currents of theorems of Hickel, Vasconcelos and Wiebe related to the Jacobian ideal of a holomorphic mapping.